guilhermelapabaioni/rocketfood-frontend/README.md

 > Status: Complete 🔓

-### It is a restaurant  web application, when the administrator can create, update and delete the foods and the users can only see and make orders..
+### It is a restaurant  web application, when the administrator can create, update and delete the foods and the users can only see and make orders.

 ## Pages:
   # In this application we have a different view if you are administrator or common user.